Explore Zen Buddhism: A Reader's Guide to the Great Works

 He endured great privation without ever deviating from his spare, simple way of life.
 He didn't adhere to any fixed schedule for sutra-chanting or other temple rituals.
 When darkness fell, he would climb inside a derelict old palanquin and seat himself on a cushion he placed on the floorboard.
 One of the young boys studying at the temple would come, wrap the master's body in a futon, and cinch him up tightly into this position with ropes.
 There he would remain motionless, like a painting of Bodhidharma, until the following day when the boy would come to untie him so that he could relieve his bowels and take some food.
 The same routine was repeated nightly.

+Hakuin's commentary on the Heart Sutra is a Zen classic that reflects his dynamic teaching style, with its balance of scathing wit and poetic illumination of the text.
 Hakuin's teaching style was what might be referred to today as "in your face. " This quality is nowhere more apparent than in his commentary on the Heart Sutra, which is based on talks he gave around age sixty, at the height of his influence.
-He inscribed the book's original title page with these words: "written by Hakuin Ekaku, edited by hunger and cold, revised by cold and hunger. " Shambhala published the translation under the title Zen Words for the Heart.
-Hakuin pokes fun at Avalokitesvara, at Shariputra-and at his listeners-throughout.
+He inscribed the book's original title page with these words: "written by Hakuin Ekaku, edited by hunger and cold, revised by cold and hunger."
+Hakuin pokes fun at Avalokitesvara, at Shariputra—and at his listeners—throughout.

 Boundless and free is the sky of Samadhi!